-- The interface plate should include bolt holes for mounting fasteners as well as a dowel pin and boss for accurate positioning to the robot. - The thickness of the interface plate must provide sufficient thread engagement for the mounting fasteners. - The mounting fasteners should not interfere with the internal electronics of the sensor.
-For thread depth, mounting patterns, and other details, refer to the ATI Axia sensor customer drawing. - Do not use dowel pins that exceed length requirements and prevent interface plate from mating flush with the robot.
+- The interface plate should include bolt holes for mounting fasteners as well as dowel pin and a boss for accurate positioning to the robot or customer's device. - The thickness of the interface plate must provide sufficient thread engagement for the mounting fasteners. - The mounting fasteners should not interfere with the internal electronics of the sensor.
+For thread depth, mounting patterns, and other details refer to the ATI sensor drawing. - Do not use dowel pins that exceed length requirements and prevent the interface plate from mating flush with the robot and customer tooling.
 Fasteners that exceed length requirements create a gap between the interfacing surfaces and cause damage. - The interface plate must be as strong or stronger than the sensor so that maximum force and torque values applied to the sensor do not distort the interface plate.
 For these force and torque values, refer to Section 7-Specifications. - The interface plate must provide a flat and parallel mounting surface for the sensor.